jackwasey/physiology/cran-comments.md

 New functions and tests from contributor.
+Fixed bug thanks to CRAN check that everyone else missed.

 ## Test environments
 * local OS X install, R 3.5.1